 The Tulare Joint Union High School District is located in a unique community nestled within the heart of one of the most fertile agricultural regions in the San Joaquin Valley.
 The district encompasses a community of more than 78,000 residents who are passionate about the quality of life for our students during their school-age years and beyond.
-We are a growing district that is currently serving over 5,700 students within our three comprehensive high schools, alternative education programs and adult education programs.
+Our district currently serves over 5,745 students within our three comprehensive high schools, alternative education programs and adult education programs.
 Our staff is committed to providing all students with a safe, nurturing educational environment that inspires students to reach their individual potential.
 It is our goal as educators to continue to provide a rigorous academic curriculum that best prepares our students with 21st Century skills; to offer students a variety of co-curricular opportunities outside of the classroom that build positive character traits and areas of interest; and to develop caring, compassionate adults who understand the value of serving their larger community.
-Tulare Joint Union High School District is comprised of a diverse population of students in grades 9-12, comprised of 77% socio-economically disadvantaged students and 13% English language learners.
+Tulare Joint Union High School District is comprised of a diverse population of students in grades 9-12, with the majority of our students being socio-economically disadvantaged students (77%) and 13% English language learners.
 All district core content curriculum is standards-based and school board adopted.
 The English and mathematics curriculum is aligned to the Common Core State Standards.
 History and World Language curriculum was adopted in 2012.
-In addition, all English, mathematics, science, social studies, and ELD teachers were provided professional development on the Common Core State Standards during the 2013-2014 and 2014-2015 school years.
-ELA teachers have developed Common Core State Standard units and have implemented them into their curriculum.
+In addition, all English, mathematics, science, social studies, and ELD teachers were provided professional development on the Common Core State Standards during the 2013-2014 and 2014-2015 school years, and continue for new and veteran teachers as needed.
+English teachers have developed and implemented into the curriculum Common Core State Standard units.
 Each Title 1 site has an active School Site Council, as well as several parent booster groups.
 Parent Institute for Quality Education (PIQE) is provided at each comprehensive site and more than 150 parents graduate each year.
-The CAASPP scores from 2020-21 indicated that 52% of our students met or exceeded the standards in English Language Arts, and 18% in Mathematics.
-Our district experienced a slight decrease in English and 6% decrease in Math, compared to the 2018-29 school year.
-However, our students spent the majority of the 2020-21 school year on Distance Learning.
-The District's 2020-21 suspension rate is .5%, a decrease of over 6% from the prior year, and a 0.0% expulsion rate.
-The district's 2020-21 attendance rate is 96.76%.
+The CAASPP scores from 2021-22 indicated that 49% of our students met or exceeded the standards in English Language Arts, and 16% in Mathematics.
+Our district experienced a 3% decrease in English and a 2% decrease in Math. compared to the 2020-21 school year.
+The District's 2021-22 suspension rate is 5.6%, an increase of 5% from the prior year, and a 0.35% expulsion rate.
+The district's 2021-22 attendance rate is 94.83%, a decrease of 2% from the prior year.
 Looking forward to the next three years, the district has used the LCAP process to identify areas in need of improvement.
-The LCAP plan will highlight goals which focus on improving student achievement for all students, but more specifically students that are low income (LI), English-language learners (EL) and
+The LCAP plan will highlight goals which focus on improving student achievement for all students, but more specifically students that are low income (LI), English-language learners (EL) and Foster youth (FY).